sebdehne/dbus-mqtt-services/README.md

 ## Example
-The following example message published to the topic `W/dbus-mqtt-services` will generate a new battery service on the dbus (this is not a complete list og all parameters for a battery-service):
+The following example message published to the topic `W/dbus-mqtt-services` will generate a new battery service on the dbus (this is not a complete list of all parameters for a battery-service):
+(see further example devices in the [examples](./examples) folder.)

 ```
     {